-Over the past 50 years, throughout North America there has been an explosion of reported cases of Kronic Incessant Disorder Syndrome (better known by its acronym, KIDS).
+Just as our nation is grappling with the Coronavirus pandemic, it appears there is another crisis rapidly spreading throughout the world.
+Over the past 50 years, throughout the Americas, Europe, and Asia, there has been an explosion of reported cases of Kronic Incessant Disorder Syndrome (better known by its acronym, K.I.D.S.).
 No socio-demographic group has been spared by this invasive and intractable outbreak.
-In fact, I myself have been waging my own personal battle with KIDS for the past 18 years.
+In fact, I myself have been waging my own personal battle with K.I.D.S. for over twenty years.

-According to humanitarian relief agencies’ longitudinal studies dating back to the 19th century, the number of known cases of KIDS is at its highest level in human history.
+According to humanitarian relief agencies’ longitudinal studies dating back to the 19th century, the number of known cases of K.I.D.S. is at its highest level in human history.
 Alarmingly, it shows no signs of reversing its upward trend.
-For millions of couples facing the long-term ordeal of KIDS, there is no relief in sight.
+For millions of couples facing the long-term ordeal of K.I.D.S., there is no relief in sight and social distancing is simply not an option.

-It is common for people with advanced stages of KIDS to experience wild swings of emotion and increased levels of stress.
-If you encounter an otherwise rational adult barking out phrases like who do you think paid for that? or would it kill you to say ‘thank you?’ or because I said so!, the chances are high the person is battling KIDS.
-Adults exposed to KIDS for long periods of time often suffer a dramatic depletion of their long-term savings.
-Some studies suggest this steep decline in personal net worth intensifies around the 18th through 22nd year of living with KIDS.
+It is common for people with advanced stages of K.I.D.S. to experience wild swings of emotion and increased levels of stress.
+If you encounter an otherwise rational adult barking out phrases like who do you think paid for that? or would it kill you to say, ‘thank you?’ or because I said so!, the chances are high the person is battling K.I.D.S.
+There are many reports of K.I.D.S. wiping out a couple’s entire long-term savings.
+Some studies suggestion that this steep decline in personal net worth is most severe for people who have been struggling with K.I.D.S. for 18 to 22 years.

-While there are several effective methods for the prevention of KIDS, currently there is no cure.
-The unsettling reality is that the existence of KIDS has become a global epidemic.
-Ever since my wife and I first received the shocking diagnosis 18 years ago that we had both become exposed to KIDS, our lives have been consumed just trying to manage this condition.
+While there are several effective methods for the prevention of K.I.D.S., currently there is no cure.
+The unsettling reality is that the existence of K.I.D.S. has become a global epidemic.
+Ever since my wife and I first received the shocking diagnosis more than two decades ago that we had both become exposed to K.I.D.S., our lives have been consumed just trying to manage this condition.

-But here is the oddest part about this crisis.
-Even though coming down with KIDS has radically turned my life upside down, drained my life savings and caused me endless worry, I can’t help but wonder what my life would have been like if I had never gotten KIDS.
-For me, KIDS is one lifelong condition for which I don’t want to find a cure.
+But here is the oddest part about this chronically overwhelming, exhausting condition.
+Even though coming down with K.I.D.S. has radically turned my life upside down, drained my life savings and caused me endless sleepless nights, I can’t help but wonder what my life would have been like if I had never gotten K.I.D.S.
+It’s one lifelong condition for which I hope they never find a cure.

 That’s the view from the bleachers.
 Perhaps I’m off base.